 Another important thing to know before your child uses a cellphone is that there are many parental control apps out there for smartphones these days.
 If your kids are under 16 years of age, control apps are your best bet at limiting inappropriate behaviour.
 Depending on how much information you would like to be able to control or see, there are apps available that allow you to track everything, including texts and location, the ability to monitor and block apps, as well as the option to set time limits and turn the phone off remotely.

 Once the phone is ready for use, don’t forget to create some basics rules that surround your child’s smartphone operation.
 Some popular rules to put in place include: they are required to answer your phone calls; the GPS tracking will remain on at all times; no phone time until after their homework, chores or other activities are done; etc. Consider implementing a ‘phone curfew’ for whenever you stipulate and a requirement to have their passwords to the phone and their apps.

 You will probably apply consequences if they break your rules regarding their smartphone, but remember that kids are kids, and, like adults, they may slip up from time to time, including drops and breaks.
 So maybe getting them a refurbished phone for their first phone is a better idea than a brand new one.
 It will save you money and still give your child an updated device that is reliable, warrantied and fully certified to work like it’s brand new.

 When you feel that it’s the right time to let your child have a smartphone or if they received one as a gift this year, drop into any of our locations and talk to our experts at Mobile Klinik.
-We can walk you through the features of any device and have a vast selection of certified pre-owned phones, including those that are perfect for your child’s first mobile device.
+We can walk you through the features of any device.
+If you’re buying a phone, we also have a vast selection of certified pre-owned phones, including those that are perfect for your child’s first mobile device.